MarcL/marclittlemore.com/pages/landingpages/signup-thank-you.md

 permalink: /signup-thank-you

 landingpage:
-    title: Prove You Are Not A Robot
+    title: Thank You For Signing Up
-    subtitle: "Just one last thing..."
+    subtitle: "Now Just One Last Thing.
+Prove You Are Not A Robot..."
 ---